thinkum/commonide/README.md

         - **Ed.
 NB:** UNIX PTY environments, console screen as a display surface
         - Ed.
 NB, see also: tmux
         - Ed.
-NB: Concept of "Taggged" fonts is affected after some albeit superficial features of GTK+ APis
+NB: Concept of "Taggged" fonts is affected after some albeit superficial features of GTK+ APIs
     - Topic: Generalized Application-Independent APIs and the Host OS Environment (Files, I/O, ...)
-    - Topic: "Higher-Order" User Interface Concerns - Programmed Completion for Symbols in Abtirary Generalized Naming Contexts
+    - Topic: "Higher-Order" User Interface Concerns - Programmed Completion for Symbols in Arbitrary Generalized Naming Contexts

 - Ed.
 NB: This topic is directed principally for portable application development with GTK+ (PC Desktop) and ncurses (Generalized Console